yoheinakajima/babyagi/README.md

 This script is designed to be run continuously as part of a task management system.
 Running this script continuously can result in high API usage, so please use it responsibly.
 Additionally, the script requires the OpenAI and Pinecone APIs to be set up correctly, so make sure you have set up the APIs before running the script.

 #Backstory
 BabyAGI is a paired-down version of the original [Task-Driven Autonomous Agent](https://twitter.com/yoheinakajima/status/1640934493489070080?s=20) (Mar 28, 2023) shared on Twitter.
-This version is down to 140 lines: 13 comments, 22 blank, 105 code.
+This version is down to 140 lines: 13 comments, 22 blanks, and 105 code.
 The name of the repo came up in the reaction to the original autonomous agent - the author does not mean to imply that this is AGI.

-Made with love by [@yoheinakajima](https://twitter.com/yoheinakajima), who happens to be a VC - so if you use this build a startup, ping him!
+Made with love by [@yoheinakajima](https://twitter.com/yoheinakajima), who happens to be a VC - so if you use this to build a startup, ping him!